 Saladin and the Ayyubids

-When the First Crusade defeated the Fatimid Caliphs and captured Jerusalem in 1099 AD, people in Egypt and Syria gradually decided that the Fatimids were too weak to rule anymore.
+July 2016 - When the First Crusade defeated the Fatimid Caliphs and captured Jerusalem in 1099 AD, people in Egypt and Syria gradually decided that the Fatimids were too weak to rule anymore.
 One of their generals, Saladin (Salah ad-Din ibn Ayyub in Arabic), took over control from the Fatimids and founded the Ayyubid dynasty (ai-YOU-bid).

 After his death, Saladin's sons and relatives broke up his empire so they could each have their own small kingdom to rule.
 There were small kingdoms at Damascus, Aleppo, Hims, Hamat, and Diyar Bakr.
 But the Ayyubid sultans of Egypt were the richest and so they mostly controlled all the smaller kingdoms.
-Scholars and preachers like Maimonides and Francis of Assisi visited or lived in Egypt, the richest city of the rich Ayyubid sultanate.
+Scholars and preachers like Maimonides and Francis of Assisi visited or lived in Cairo, the richest city of the rich Ayyubid sultanate.
 When Pope Honorius attacked Egypt in the Fifth Crusade, the Ayyubids fought them off.